thereselybo/portfolio/content/posts/2-caste-study-science-museum.md

 - The target audience is school children (age 7-15) and families with young children
 - The desired product is an informative and appealing website, encouraging viewers to come visit the museum
 - Should be responsive

-From this I moved on to the actual project planning and making the Gantt chart.
-More on this can be found in the schedule document.

 I continued to reflect a bit on how to hit the target audience, what to include, what message I wanted to convey and so forth, before moving on to doing research on the competition.